d-vandyshev/coin-converter/README.md

-# coin-converter
+# Coin Converter

-API-only web-app for convert coins via CoinMarketCap (RoR)
+API-only Rails-app for convert coins with CoinMarketCap

+## Custom error handling

+Not implemented

-Things to cover:
+## Things to cover

 * Ruby version